bargavkoduri/Infinite-Scroll/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Login only works for usernmae : foo and password : bar
+Login only works for username : foo and password : bar

 ## Available Scripts